-The Union of Orthodox Jewish Congregations of America (Orthodox Union or OU) last June issued a press release announcing its success in obtaining a record level of taxpayer funds for Jewish schools and shuls in the coming year via the Nonprofit Security Grant Program (NSGP).
+The Union of Orthodox Jewish Congregations of America (Orthodox Union or OU) enjoys bragging about its success in obtaining a record level of taxpayer funds for Jewish schools and shuls via U.S. Nonprofit Security Grant Program (NSGP).

-To date, Congress has allocated $175 million to the NSGP, a Department of Homeland Security (DHS) fund administered by FEMA.
+To date in 2016, Congress had allocated $175 million to the NSGP, a Department of Homeland Security (DHS) fund administered by FEMA.
 The stated purpose of the program is to provide “support for target hardening and other physical security enhancements to nonprofit organizations that are at high risk of terrorist attack.”
 Security enhancements include metal detectors, bulletproof windows and bombproof doors, according to the article.
 Currently, each grant allocation is approximately $75,000; however, rules of the grant — such as competitive bidding for improvement contracts — are not evident.

 A Jewish Forward article reported that among 995 grants distributed through the national program from 2007 to 2010, 74 percent (734) went to Jewish organizations.
 In 2011, Jewish groups were the big winners again, receiving 81% of those awards.
 Jews make up about 2% of the U.S. population.

 To quote the Forward:

 Examining the grants program provides a window into Jewish organizational and political power.
 It is this power that allowed a small community to create and maintain a government program tailored specifically for its needs and catering almost exclusively to its members.
 Lobbying for the program was led by United Jewish Communities, now known as the Jewish Federations of North America.

 The bulk of the article goes on to describe quibbling and whining within the greater Jewish community over which sects get the largess, with reform Jews getting the short end of the stick.